Mob justice, becoming a concerning issue, means punishing the accused by a group of people taking the

 injured in 114 incidents by mob beatings.
 HRSS report added that at least 30 cases were recorded

-In people’s views through social media, the reasons behind mob justice rising so much which
+In people’s views, as seen in social media, the reasons behind mob justice rising so much, which

-system that can’t ensure providing effective remedies timely.
+system, which can’t ensure effective remedies in a timely manner.
 It violates the constitution

-trial, which establish a culture of impunity instead of the rule of law.
+trial, which establishes a culture of impunity instead of the rule of law.

-But the Constitution of Bangladesh, the supreme law of the country, is fully similar to the
+But the Constitution of Bangladesh, the supreme law of the country, is fully consistent with the

-International Human Rights Law (IHL), guarantees the right to justice for all citizens.
+International Human Rights Law (IHRL) guarantees the right to justice for all citizens.
 Where

-citizens & Article 27 of it states that all citizens are equal before the law and while Article 31 of
+citizens & Article 27 of the Constitution states that all citizens are equal before the law, while Article 31 of

 the Constitution ensures the right to equal protection of the law.
 Article 33 of the Constitution